This page was last updated on: 17th September 2025

 - Create a new project when prompted (or select existing)

-- This automatically creates a
+- This automatically updates your

 .env.local